mentionm/crypto-resources/README.md

 - [Floor is Rising](https://www.floorisrising.com/) - Discussions with artists and NFTs pros.
 Available on all podcast platforms.
 - [Deeze Spaces](https://open.spotify.com/show/4HzjKTLo8v17qJZaIwCl15?si=zEzkcTqUQyqTvjjmSGxHdQ&dl_branch=1&nd=1) - Chats with the most interesting creators and collectors in the NFT world.
 - [Two Bored Apes](https://www.twoboredapes.com/) -  Two friends that just love talking about NFTs.
 On this podcast, they chat about whatever new and exciting stuff is going on in the NFT space.
-- [Modern Finance](https://modern.finance/) - Wide range of podcasts about DeFi, crypto, etc. Lately, making lots of content about NFTs.
+- [Modern Finance](https://modern.finance/) - A Wide range of podcasts about DeFi, crypto, etc. Lately, been making lots of content about NFTs.

-### 🐧 Twitters to Follow NFTs
+### 🐧 Twitter to Follow NFTs
 [Click here to jump to the Twitter list](https://github.com/mentionm/crypto-resources/blob/main/twitter.md)

-***Attention: Double-check the links before registering, logging in, or connecting to the Dapp using Metamask, Phantom or any other wallet.***
+***Attention: Double-check the links before registering, logging in, or connecting to the Dapp using Metamask, Phantom, or any other wallet.***

-***Last update: 11/08/2023***
+***Last update: 08/04/2025***